technovature-software-solutions-pvt-ltd/gatsby-universal/content/about/content.md

 ## About Us

-Technovature believes that a True Digital Transformation requires an Innovative approach that requires a solid vision driven by thought leadership combined with a solid strategy in implementing it with a unique combination of expertise, skillset and passion to develop and deliver a truly delightful multi-touch consumer experience affecting his daily digital footprint.
+Technovature believes that a True Digital Transformation requires an Innovative approach that requires a solid vision driven by thought leadership.
+Laying out your Enterprise Digital footprint required a combination of a solid strategy in implementation and with a unique combination of design expertise, technology skillset and a stong passion to develop and deliver a great consumer experience.